huijing/huijing.github.io/_drafts/setting-up-custom-domain-github-pages.md

 1. Create a CNAME file and upload it to your gh-pages repository.

      To do this, open your favourite text editor, type in the bare subdomain for your custom domain.
 There would be one line in that file like so:

+{% prism bash %}

     www.chenhuijing.com
+{% endprism %}

 Save the file as `CNAME` without any extensions behind it.

 2. Go to [Cloudflare](https://www.cloudflare.com/) and create an account, if you haven't got one already.
 3. Enter your domain name then click on the green Add Website green button.
 [Cloudflare](https://www.cloudflare.com/) will then proceed to scan your domain records.
 It'll take about a minute (or so says the progress bar), and when it's done, just click Continue setup. {% img /images/cloudflare-1.jpg Add website %}
 4. Edit the records so there are two A records which resolve to the following IP addresses: